 The unification happens as a result of the appearance of an unusual phenomenon in the practitioner's consciousness.
 This phenomenon is a light that the practitioner notices in his consciousness.

 The practitioner investigates this phenomenon, its properties, and finds that this phenomenon (the light) requires no maintenance – it is literally and unconditionally present in the practitioner's field of perception.
 The light has no source, it is indifferent to everything, one cannot get used to it, it is unchanging, homogeneous and soft, always the same, completely stable and constant.
 Appearing in the practitioner's body-consciousness, the light completely and finally concludes the movements of the mind, rendering it motionless.
-The light is white-white-blue, it spreads through the practitioner, rising from the bottom up.
+The light is bluish-white, it spreads through the practitioner, rising from the bottom up.
 The appearance of this phenomenon is also accompanied by the practitioner's body fully relaxing, all tensions are released; an unusual, soft sensation arises in the body-consciousness, which is difficult to describe due to its simplicity and depth.

 The appearance of this phenomenon in the practitioner's consciousness – the soft, indifferent light – is the concluding stage of the active phase of practice.